corinalogan/grackles/EasyToReadFiles/g_flexmanip.md

-individuals in the experimental condition do not decrease their reversal speeds more than control individuals, then this experiment will elucidate whether general individual variation in flexibility relates to flexibility in two new contexts (multi-access box and serial reversals on a touch screen) as well as problem solving ability (multi-access box).
+individuals in the experimental condition do not decrease their reversal speeds more than control individuals, then this experiment will elucidate whether general individual variation in flexibility relates to flexibility in new contexts (two distinct multi-access boxes and serial reversals on a touch screen) as well as problem solving ability (multi-access boxes).
 The prediction is the same in P2, but in this case variation in flexibility is constrained by traits inherent to the individual (some of which will be tested in a separate [preregistration](https://github.com/corinalogan/grackles/blob/master/EasyToReadFiles/g_exploration.md)),